Think of your resume as the front page of a newspaper where your name is the byline. Now, what’s the headline?

 Here are a few great resume headlines:

-Now let’s talk about how resume headlines differ from resume titles.
+Now let’s talk about how resume headlines differ from resume titles and resume profiles.

 What’s the difference between a resume headline and a resume title?